markov-r/Test-Extension-Repository/README.md

 Clicking on one tag leads you to a list of all extensions that share the respective tag.

 Extension fields number of open issues, number of pull requests and last commit date are automatically fetched from GitHub *.
-The admins can disable or delete users and approve or delete extensions.
+The admins can disable or delete users and approve or delete all extensions, not only those created (owned) by them.

 * Special thanks to Kohsuke Kawaguchi-san for his nice GitHub API.